Affiliate links on Android Authority may earn us a commission. Learn more.

 Check your Google account storage level

 Google gives everyone a very generous 15GB of free storage space, but it’s amazing how fast that storage can get eaten up.
 All it takes is some huge email attachments, and suddenly you’re getting prompts to upgrade your Google account storage.
-Don’t forget that other Google services, such as Drive and Photos — also count toward your total storage.
+Don’t forget that other Google services — such as Drive and Photos — also count toward your total storage.

-You can see the current storage situation at the bottom of every Gmail window.
-You can also go to your general storage overview page to see how your current storage is used.
+You can go to your general storage overview page to see how your current storage is used.
 If you’re getting close to the limit, or you’ve reached your limit, then Gmail could be blocking big emails from reaching you until you upgrade.
 If you don’t want to upgrade to a paid plan, consider deleting some things from Gmail, Drive, or Photos.

 Check your Gmail IMAP and POP settings